 Moving is always stressful and difficult not only because you may feel the fear, uncertainty, and anxiety, but also because there are so many things to be done.
 Obviously, when it comes to relocation, you need to think about every little detail, from buying packing supplies to choosing the right moving services.
-After all, to protect such fragile items as antique bedroom furniture, breakable things, paintings, fine art pieces, etc. is one of the main steps in every move.
+After all, to protect antique furniture, breakables, paintings, fine art pieces, and other fragile items is one of the main steps in every move.
 Most likely, you want all of them to arrive at their destination safe and sound.
 So how to prepare for shipping fragile items?
 Start with the following packing tips from Fine Art Shippers!

 1. Shipping boxes

 When choosing boxes for shipping fragile items, opt for the strongest ones.
 Moreover, make sure they are of the proper size.
-The fact is that too large shipping boxes may be the reason for damage, especially when it comes to long distance relocation.
-Therefore, in most cases, it is better to use medium sized boxes decreasing the movement of the items being shipped.
+The fact is that too large shipping boxes may be the reason for damage, especially when it comes to the long-distance relocation.
+Therefore, in most cases, it is better to use medium sized boxes to decrease the movement of the items being shipped.

 2. Packing peanuts